ja-css/secret/Debian doc jigdo KVM.md

 So if you have no intention to learn this aspect in depth, just use the firmware disk.

 ## 2. Debian DVDs and jigdo
+### When downloading with jigdo, the first disk is for some reason not bootable.
+Might need to download the first DVD from a file mirror.
+### check DVD label :
+### apt install genisoimage
+### isoinfo -d -i file.iso | grep Volume id

 Only the first disk can be downloaded directly, additional disks are available via jigdo:
 #### 1. install jigdo: